A rock of uraninite floating on a grey background, slowly dissolving into gas.

 Enrichment, made in America

 Nuclear fuel production relies on five steps, taking uranium ore to finished fuel.
-American fuel production has a commercial bottleneck in the middle step, enrichment.
+American fuel production has a gap in the middle step, enrichment.

-We are addressing this bottleneck through a novel, scalable, cost-competitive technology.
+We are fixing this bottleneck using novel, scalable, cost-competitive technology.
 By reducing the cost of enrichment we will reduce the cost of nuclear energy.

 1Mining & Milling

-Uranium ore is extracted through conventional mining and milling or through modern in-situ recover (ISR).
+Uranium ore is extracted through conventional mining and milling or through modern in-situ recovery (ISR).
 A uranium powder called yellowcake (U₃O₈) is produced.

 Uranium ore